 New Business

 Should we have another retreat?
 For next FY the state library will have at least $1 million less.
-IMLS people expect additional reductions for the budget that they’re working on, which would mean another million dollars to CA funding.
+IMLS expects additional reductions which could mean another million dollars loss to CA funding.
 And eventually that will start to trickle down to programs like Califa.
-We can have another retreat and just watch the environmental scan.
-Say between now and December.

-George and Joan Strategic Reality Check in December as a possibility?
-Would definitely be something to consider.
+The question is should we have another retreat?
+It was decided to ask George and Joan Strategic Reality Check at the December meeting,

-Would need to have it the week of the 5th.
-We will hold the 5th and 6th and then contact Geroge and Joan and see if they work.
-Linda suggests that they come to us.
-San Mateo is really close to the airport.
-Agenda building for the retreat – get the budget first.
-And see what’s going on, and then
+NOTE: The meeting is confirmed for Tuesday December 6 at Califa office in San Mateo.

+Staff Reports:

+Wayne reported on the trials and tribulations of the MK book vending machine.

+Heather reported on the Bookflix work for the State Library and several new vendors.
+Additionally, she reported that product renewals have been steady.

+Adjournment

+=

 Staff Reports: Wayne – BART machine PLP App LHDRP